hsf-training/hsf-training-singularity-webpage/_episodes/02-running-containers.md

 ~~~
 {: .output}

+When an outside directory is accessible also inside Singularity we say it is bound, or bind mounted.
+The path to access it
+may differ but anything you do to its content outside is visible inside and vice-versa.
 By default, Singularity bind the home of the user, `/tmp` and `$PWD` into the container.
 It means your files
 at `hostname:~/` are accessible inside the container.
 You can specify additional bind mounts using the `--bind` option.
 For example, let's say `/cvmfs` is available in the host, and you would like to have access to CVMFS inside the